alexellis/arkade/README.md

 ### Install a Kubernetes app

-No need to worry about whether you're installing to Intel or ARM architecture, the correct values will be set for you automatically.
+No need to worry about whether you're installing on Intel or ARM architecture, the correct values will be set for you automatically.

 ```bash
 arkade install openfaas \